 When a spouse strays, both parties in the relationship are likely to feel like their world has been shattered.
-An affair — whether emotional, physical, or any variation of "cheating" — is a betrayal to your relationship.
+An affair — whether emotional, physical, or any other variation on "cheating" — is a betrayal to your relationship.
 But that doesn't necessarily have to lead to divorce.
-The signs your marriage will survive infidelity indicate that you and your partner are willing to heal your relationship, and move on with your life.
+If you're not sure which way you and your partner are headed, there are certain signs your marriage will survive infidelity, according to experts.

 Don't feel the urge to issue a press release (I mean, you're not Jennifer Aniston and Brad Pitt circa 2004.)
 But you shouldn't feel ashamed of what happened either.
-Another Huffington Post article noted that friends are not there to give you advice on how to save your marriage, but rather to listen to you.
+Friends are not there to give you advice on how to save your marriage, as one Huffington Post article noted, but rather to listen to you.
 So, bear that in mind when you figure out with whom you want to share your business.

 Psychologist Janis Abrahms Spring, author of After the Affair, told Psychology Today that if you cheated on your spouse, never, ever encourage your partner to “get over it.”
 Instead, she suggested that you listen to your spouse's pain, and absorb it.

 8. You've Had A Strong Relationship For The Most Part

 Your relationship has a good chance of surviving infidelity if it’s been fairly solid from the time you were dating and into your marriage.
 “If you and your partner don’t have a history of cheating on past partners or while you were dating or engaged, that’s a strong sign that your relationship can survive,” says Coleman.
 It might just mean that the affair was a fluke and won’t happen again.

 9. You And Your Spouse Are Invested In Activities Together